Hidden Markov Models and the Bayes Filter in Categorical Probability: Introduction

-The most eminent and widely used filter is the \newterm{Kalman filter}, which assumes the state transitions and observations of the HMM to be linear maps with additive Gaussian noise.
-The most general recursive filter is the \newterm{Bayes filter}, which does not assume any kind of linearity, makes sense even for discrete and continuous variables alike, but is difficult to compute with in practice.
-But the world of recursive filters has a diverse landscape of variations upon these, each tailored to a different structure within an HMM or a different approximation scheme.
-Some filters are designed to handle nonlinearities in the hidden state transition and observation mappings approximately~\cite{bar2004estimation,julier2004Unscented}.
-Others may assume additional structure on the state and measurement spaces, such as a Riemannian metric~\cite{menegaz2019unscented}.
+The most widely used filter is the \newterm{Kalman filter}, which assumes the state transitions and observations of the hidden Markov model to be linear maps with additive Gaussian noise.
+The most general recursive filter is the \newterm{Bayes filter}, which does not assume any kind of linearity, makes sense for discrete and continuous variables alike, but is difficult to compute with in practice.
+But the world of recursive filters has a diverse landscape of variations upon these, each tailored to a different structure within an hidden Markov model or a different approximation scheme.
+Some filters are designed to handle nonlinearities approximately~\cite{bar2004estimation,julier2004Unscented}.
+Others employ additional structure on the state and observation spaces, such as a metric~\cite{menegaz2019unscented}.
 Some may even take on a different representation of probability or information to better reflect the actual prior knowledge of the system state or improve numerical stability~\cite{bierman1982Squareroot}.
-Some variants may also incorporate several of these features.

 The differences in these variations can be a lot to keep track of.
 While the basic propagate-update structure is common to all of them, deriving the concrete formulas for a particular filter can be quite cumbersome.
 In fact, the equations that define the Kalman filter are already quite involved and difficult to gain intuition for.
 It would be helpful to have a unifying framework in which one can understand and reason about filters, and in which the common propagate-update structure can be made formal and precise.
 One may then hope that this will provide a more intuitive account of filters which moreover allows one to easily determine the relevant equations in each case.